PebbleTemplates/pebble/docs/src/orchid/resources/wiki/filter/abbreviate.md

 # `abbreviate`
-The `abbrevate` filter will abbreviate a string using an ellipsis.
+The `abbreviate` filter will abbreviate a string using an ellipsis.
 It takes one argument which is the max width of the desired output including the length of the ellipsis.
 ```twig
 {{ "this is a long sentence." | abbreviate(7) }}